e-armadillo/markdown-worksheet/worksheet.md

 > **TODO**.
 Create a bold sentence, an italicized sentence, and a sentence with both bold and italicized text inline

 ## Horizontal Rule

 A horizontal rule gives a visible line break.
-You can create one by putting three or more hypens, asterisks, or underscores (-, *, _).
+You can create one by putting three or more hyphen, asterisks, or underscores (-, *, _).

 For what it's worth, I prefer dashes...